jfangwang/Broadview/README.md

 # Functions of Broadview

 ## Hindsight
-The enhanced Hindsight functionality from Broadview takes the users financial history starting from the conception of the account and creates a timeline detailing the aggregate of cash-like financial influences<sup>I, II</sup>.
+The enhanced Hindsight functionality from Broadview takes the users financial history starting from the conception of the account and creates a ___timeline detailing the past influence of your cash-like finances___<sup>I, II</sup>.

 - Checking Accounts + Saving Accounts + Stock - Credit Card Debt<sup>II</sup>, over time since conception

 ## Foresight
-The enhanced Foresight functionality from Broadview sums all assests and loans and projects the value of the investments 30 years into the future, along with a best and worst possible projection of assests and loans to acknowledge uncertainty.
+The enhanced Foresight functionality from Broadview sums all assests and loans and ___projects the value of your finances 30 years___ into the future, along with a best and worst possible projection of assests and loans to acknowledge uncertainty.

 - Checking Accounts + Saving Accounts + Retirement Accounts + Stock & IPO investments + Government Bonds<sup>II</sup> - Credit Card Debt<sup>II</sup> - Loans